yangz3/java_tomography_backprojection/README.md

-# java tomography backprojection
+# Tomography Backprojection
-A Java version of the linear back-projection algorithm for tomographic reconstruction.
+A Java version of the linear back-projection algorithm for tomographic reconstruction, implemented in Processing.

-## Usage
+## Basic Reconstruction

 1) Download Processing IDE from: https://processing.org/download/
 2) Download or clone this respository